Offered through the Department of Community Psychology, Counseling and Family Therapy

 - A brief description of the applicant’s background, training and experience.

-- A statement of short- and long-term professional goals.
+- A review of short- and long-term professional goals.

-- A statement of purpose regarding the interest in your degree program.
+- A statement regarding your interest in the degree program.

 - Identify areas of strength and challenges in pursuing this degree.